 A solar lease often leads to some challenges with an installer, too.
 Robin Saidov, owner of Your Energy Footprint, shared with us that a company aggressively pushing for leasing is a red flag.
 She also mentioned that maintenance plans are often unnecessary: “Solar panels are very low maintenance and shouldn’t require any ‘periodic maintenance’ like washing that a salesperson might reference.
 Rain is almost always sufficient to clean the panels, even in the desert.”

 Solar brand availability varies among installers.
 Some companies offer several name-brand solar products, while others limit their offerings to in-house.
 You’ll want excellent solar panels to take advantage of Californias 258 sunny days yearly.
-Top-quality solar panels offer the best power production and energy savings potential.
+Top-quality residential solar panels offer the best power production and energy savings potential.
 Compare solar installer catalogs to find the right panel for your needs and budget.

 We recommend investing in solar companies with 25-year equipment warranties.
 Solar panels last 25 years on average, ensuring coverage throughout their lifetime.
 Look for companies offering 25-year manufacturer (or product) and workmanship coverage.
 Some companies also provide power performance warranties that guarantee panel performance for a set time frame.
 This ensures your panels remain in excellent performance for your entire warranty.